•

 Bryan Matera

-Bryan Matera is an associate professor of Teacher Education with Winona State University's Rochester Education Department (RED) in Rochester, Minnesota.
+Bryan Matera is an associate professor of Teacher Education with Winona State University's Elementary Education Online Program (EEOL) Winona, Minnesota.
 Bryan leads pre-service teachers through student teaching experiences and coursework while supervising teacher candidates working with elementary students.
-He also facilitates a STEM camp in the summer months with local Rochester area elementary schools.
+He also facilitates a STEM camp in the summer months with local Rochester, Minnesota elementary schools.
 His research is grounded in climate and culture of schools and the impact on teacher self-efficacy, instructional and student-centered best practices, the Gradual Release of Responsibility, and visible student process learning.
 Before being appointed to associate professor, Bryan held positions as teacher, adjunct professor, instructional coach, assistant principal, and principal.

 Mitch Moore